Sayapatri/DiscordBot/README.md

 ## Run it

 ### Installation
-Create an application on the Discord Developer Portal Clone this repo (git clone (https://github.com/Sayapatri/DiscordBot.git) or download the master branch Create a bot for that application, copy the token Complete .env.example, then copy the content
+Create an application on the Discord Developer Portal</br>
+Clone this repo (git clone (https://github.com/Sayapatri/DiscordBot.git) or download the master branch</br>
+Create a bot for that application, copy the token</br>
+Complete .env.example, then copy the content</br>
-Create a ".env" file and paste the data
+Create a ".env" file and paste the data</br>
-Install the requeriments (Repl.it users only press the "Run" button) and run it
+Install the requeriments (Repl.it users only press the "Run" button) and run it</br>